(There may be affiliate links in this post – click here to learn more)

 - Small rocks, pebbles, shells and other tiny nature collectibles

-- Little, dollar store plastic construction vehicles (like these)
+- Little, dollar store plastic construction vehicles

 - Small, plastic, toy animals or mini-action figures